John Grant at Rough Trade East

 The best moment of the night is when Grant with his rich voice sings “I am the greatest motherfucker that you’re ever gonna meet”, reminding us of his great quality that cuts him above the average, formally a sharp irony.
 Irony in fact is the best way to deal with misfortune, and Grant is full of both.

-For further information about John Grant and future events visit here.
+For further information and future events visit John Grant’s website here.

 Watch the video for GMF here: